cortex-lab/alyx/docs/gettingstarted.md

 You can then visit http://localhost:8000/admin, connect as `admin:admin` (ie. username admin and password admin) and update your admin interface password.

+[!WARNING]
+Alyx is by default in debug mode, meaning it is not safe to run on the the open Web.
+To run securly, open the `alyx/alyx/settings.py` file and set `DEBUG=False`.
+This enables https redirection (SSL certificates required) and various cross-site scripting protections.
+Debug mode is adequate if running Alyx on a local network or secure institute intranet.

 ### macOS